 It is important to realise that if there isn’t enough money in the estate to pay off debt, your family may be forced to sell assets – including property.

 How can life insurance help?

 A life insurance policy is a way of controlling the financial impact of your death on those you love.
 For example, if you have accrued credit card debts, when you die the debt will be cleared by taking money out of your estate.
 Potentially, this could leave very little for your partner, children or grandchildren.

 Life insurance could provide a tax-free lump sum that can be used to:

 • Pay household bills – for example the annual Council Tax bill

 • Reduce the need for your children to find money to help you

 • Maintain an emergency fund of cash

-The funeral benefit option means the cash sum will be paid to Golden Charter Funeral Services, who will arrange your funeral and add an extra £300 worth of benefit to the quoted level of cover.
+The funeral benefit option means the cash sum will be paid to Golden Charter.
+They will appoint a funeral director who will provide a £300 contribution towards the cost of your funeral.
 Should the cost of the funeral be less than the cash sum, the difference will be returned to your next of kin.

 How can we help?